planningalerts-scrapers/shellharbour/README.md

 * Clearly defined data within a row - Acceptable
 * Some record have missing 'Address'

-## There is no submitted data available, therefore, using Exhibition end date minus 14 days equals to submitted date is used.
+## There is no 'submitted date' available, therefore, using 'Notification end date' minus 14 days equals to 'submitted date' is used.

 Enjoy